 Our Supply Chain

-Upper Canada Weaving makes every attempt to keep our supply chain as local, environmentally sustainable and from within the Upper Canada Fibreshed.
+Upper Canada Weaving makes every attempt to keep our supply chain as local, environmentally sustainable and from within the Ontario Fibreshed.
 Our local fibreshed is a 400 kilometre region located in Ontario, Canada.
 We source our fibre: wool, alpaca, mohair and flax from farms; our dye stuffs: goldenrod, sumac from forage and indigo, cochineal, madder from cultivation; process our fibre at Ontario mills.
 Because our local fibreshed is not warm enough to grow cotton, we source from fibresheds which grow cotton.

 Iron Cauldron Colour Works – Small Batch Dyer